TENSE STANDOFF: Ex-Con Trying 'Suicide-By-Cop' At Lyndhurst Hotel Tased Instead, Police Say

-A violent ex-con pulled down his pants and begged for “suicide by cop” in a tense confrontation that began with him choking a woman and ended with police tasing him at a Lyndhurst hotel, authorities said.
+A violent ex-con pulled down his pants and insisted that police shoot him in a tense confrontation that began with him choking a woman and ended with officers tasing him at a Lyndhurst hotel, authorities said.

 Lyndhurst Police Sgt.
 Paul Haggerty and Officer Steven Batista responded to a 911 call just after 12:30 a.m.
 Monday at the Quality Inn on Polito Avenue, where a 42-year-old Belleville woman told them that Anthony Pate had attacked her, Detective Sgt.
 Vincent Auteri said.